 Both the irritating effect by enzyme products containing protease and the sensitizing potential intrinsic to all enzymes can be controlled by proper process control, product formulation, and adequate handling instructions to avoiding dust or aerosols.

-Very detailed guidelines for control of enzyme exposure in production facilities can be found in the “Guidelines for the safe handling of enzymes in detergent manufacturing” published by The international Association for Soaps, Detergents and Maintenance Products (AISE, 2013, updated in 2018) and developed in collaboration with AMFEP.
+Very detailed guidelines for control of enzyme exposure in production facilities can be found in the “Guidelines for the safe handling of enzymes in detergent manufacturing” published by the international Association for Soaps, Detergents and Maintenance Products (AISE, 2013, updated in 2018) and developed in collaboration with AMFEP.
 These guidelines were developed for the detergent industry, but the principles stated are generally applicable and should be used by all industries.
 Further to the publication of the guidelines, other training materials for workers / operators were developed, such as a poster on the safe handling of enzymes and a series of webinars.
 All materials are available on AISE’s website at this link.

 Furthermore, guidelines for the control of enzyme exposure in the Bakery Supply Chain were developed in 2018 by AMFEP in collaboration with the Federation of European Manufacturers and Suppliers of Ingredients to the Bakery, Confectionery and Patisseries Industries (FEDIMA).
 The 'Guidelines on the Safe Handling of Enzymes in the Bakery Supply Chain' provide the insights, best practices and tools to control dust exposure thus safeguarding the health of workers throughout the baking industry.
 They provide an overview of the steps that should be taken to mitigate the risks in all sectors of the baking industry; from milling and bakery ingredient production, to craft and industrial bakeries.